 Financial Aid Information and Processes

-- Institutional grants and scholarships are limited to four academic years (eight semesters), or until the completion of degree requirements should that be less than four years (eight semesters).
+- Institutional grants are limited to four academic years (eight semesters) or until the completion of degree requirements should that be less than four years (eight semesters).

 - Students receiving financial aid are required to be in good academic standing and to be making normal progress toward the completion of their degree requirements.
 Students failing to do so may be deemed ineligible to receive financial assistance until satisfactory progress is resumed.
-Academic progress is evaluated at the end of each semester.
+Academic progress is evaluated at the conclusion of each academic year (May).
 For a more detailed description, refer to the Satisfactory Academic Progress guidelines.

 - The total amount of financial aid received from all sources, including outside scholarships, grants, certain loans, and/or Work-Study employment, may not exceed the family's estimated federal financial need.
 Federal PLUS Loans and Alternative Loans when combined with other types of financial aid cannot exceed the cost of attendance.